jlevy/og-equity-compensation/README.md

 ### Offer and negotiation dangers

-To wind up our the discussion of offers and negotiations, here are some key dangers and mistakes to watch out for:
+To wind up our discussion of offers and negotiations, here are some key dangers and mistakes to watch out for:

 - ❗ Do not accept an offer of stock or shares without also asking for the exact number of